Meaning of Bill of Lading (BL) in Shipping

 Frequently Asked Questions (FAQs) about BL in Shipping

-A BL is essential for verifying ownership of goods, ensuring proper delivery, facilitating customs clearance, and resolving disputes in case of cargo issues.
+A Bill of Lading (BL) is essential for verifying ownership of goods, ensuring proper delivery, facilitating customs clearance, and resolving disputes in case of cargo loss, damage, or delays during transportation.What information is included in a Bill of Lading?

-• Telex Release – Allows cargo release without the original document.
+- Telex Release: Allows cargo release without presenting the original BL.

-• Sea Waybill – Non-negotiable and used when no transfer of title is required.
+- Sea Waybill: A non-negotiable document used when no transfer of title is required.